Computational Reproducibility in Computational Social Science: Barriers Imposed by External Dependencies and Opacity

 In the same vein, researchers should use open source software as much as possible.
 For CSS research, this is relatively easy due to the \textit{de facto} duopoly of R and Python as the most used programming languages \citep[]{metzler2016doing}.
-In a broader sense, this also includes the use of open source operating systems as computational environment.